 The islands are pretty remote so there is no chance of doing daytrips from Manado, but they do deserve a holiday in themselves.

 Although there are a number of dive resorts on the islands, diving the Togians nowadays no longer means a huge investment in time and energy to make it under your own steam to the islands.
 There are a number of liveaboard cruises scheduled to visit here, departing from the more easily accessible city of Manado.

 There is year-round diving in the Togian Islands.
 March to December is generally considered to be the best time to dive here since it is the dry season, but outside this time conditions are often excellent.

-Good for: Large animals, small animals, wall diving, underwater photography, reef life and health, visibility, dive value-for-money, advanced divers and snorkelling
+Good for: Large animals, small animals, wall dives, underwater photography, reef life and health, visibility, value-for-money, advanced divers and snorkelling

 Not so good for: Non-diving activities